 In addition to taking the above steps to improve bone health, you can also take precautions to prevent the likelihood of sustaining an injury that leads to a fracture.

-- Setting up your house to minimize your chances of a fall
+- Checking your home to minimize your chances of a fall

 - having your vision checked